cagintunc/331_final_project/README.md

 - **Automated Genome and Annotation Downloads**: Retrieve genome sequences and annotation files for SARS and MERS from trusted repositories (e.g., NCBI) with ease.
 - **Annotation Conversion and Processing**: Convert annotation formats (e.g., CDS to GFF) to meet JBrowse 2 requirements.
 - **Compression and Indexing**: Leverage tools like `bgzip`, `tabix`, and `samtools` to prepare datasets for efficient browsing.
-- **Customization via Unique Plugins**: Utilize customized plugins to make the process easier for the users.
+- **Customization via Unique Plugins**: Utilize customized plugins (Protein view, synteny) to make the process easier for the users.
 - **Dynamic Configuration**: Automatically update the JBrowse `config.json` file with the assemblies and tracks for SARS and MERS genomes.
 - **Cross-Platform Support**: Works seamlessly on Linux-based environments, including WSL for Windows.